Home

 Contingent Workforce Management: Reshaping Talent Strategy

-A contingent workforce, including contractors, freelancers, and temporary staff, is complex to manage.
+The contingent workforce, including contractors, freelancers, and temporary staff, is complex to manage.
 Without proper processes, organizations risk compliance issues and inefficiencies.

-Work has changed significantly in recent years, with more people choosing flexible roles.
+Work has changed a lot in recent years, with more people choosing flexible roles.
 The pandemic only sped up this shift, making contingent workers a key part of many businesses.
 But managing them isn’t the same as managing full-time staff.
 That’s why having a clear contingent workforce management (CWM) program is now so important.

 Why It Matters?